MoarVM/MoarVM/docs/debug-server-protocol.md

 ### Error Processing Message (1)

 Sent only by MoarVM to indicate that a problem occurred with processing a message.
 The ID correlates it with the message that was not understood.
-This should not be sent when a message type is recognized but the object lacks required keys, or when the requested operation could not be performed.
 The `reason` key should be a string explaining why.

     {